 Georgia's Lt.
-Gov. Threatens To Kill Tax Break For Delta Airlines Amid NRA Spat
+Gov. Threatens To Kill Tax Break For Delta Air Lines Amid NRA Spat

-Georgia's lieutenant governor has threatened to block a proposed tax break for Delta Airlines unless the Atlanta-based carrier restores a discount program for National Rifle Association members that was pulled in the wake of the shooting in Parkland, Fla., earlier this month.
+Georgia's lieutenant governor has threatened to block a proposed tax break for Delta Air Lines unless the Atlanta-based carrier restores a discount program for National Rifle Association members that was pulled in the wake of the shooting in Parkland, Fla., earlier this month.

 In the latest fallout from the mass shooting at Marjory Stoneman Douglas High School that killed 17 people, Republican Lt.
 Gov. Casey Cagle said he would "kill" legislation to give the airline a sales tax exemption on jet fuel "unless the company changes its position and fully reinstates its relationship with" the powerful gun-rights advocacy group.